-- 3. Under what circumstances are employees eligible to take a FMLA qualifying leave? - a) For birth of the employee's child, and to care for the newborn child; - b) For placement with the employee of a child for adoption or foster care; - c) To care for the employee's spouse, son, daughter, or parent with a serious health condition; and - d) Because of a serious health condition that makes the employee unable to perform the functions of the employee's job. - e) Because of a qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation. - f) To care for a covered service member who became ill or was injured as a result of active duty service. - 4.
-How much time may an employee take as FMLA qualifying leave?
+- 3. Under what circumstances are employees eligible to take a FMLA qualifying leave? - a) For birth of the employee's child, and to care for the newborn child; - b) For placement with the employee of a child for adoption or foster care; - c) To care for the employee's spouse, son, daughter, or parent with a serious health condition; and - d) Because of a serious health condition that makes the employee unable to perform the functions of the employee's job. - e) Because of a qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on covered active duty (or has been notified of an impending call or order to covered active duty). - f) To care for a covered servicemember (including a covered veteran) who became ill or was injured as a result of covered active duty service.

+4. How much time may an employee take as FMLA qualifying leave?